Written by Mark Galeotti & Loren K. Wiseman (1992, GDW)

 The Chase

 Once the characters accept the job for Lobov, they quickly discover that Roosevelt Island Children’s Hospital—the hospital where Annya worked as a nurse—is covering up some rather suspicious activities.
-The sections The Big Apple and the Hospital detail the investigation into these leads, and draw the characters deeper into the mystery.
+The sections The Big Apple and The Hospital detail the investigation into these leads, and draw the characters deeper into the mystery.

 Referee’s Synopsis – something dark lurks in the heart of New York… and places beyond

-Suffice to say that the party should quickly discover that Annya’s disappearance isn’t the only thing of interest going on at the hospital, and that they are now on the trail of some larger, more sinister, conspiracy.
+Suffice it to say that the party should quickly discover that Annya’s disappearance isn’t the only thing of interest going on at the hospital and that they are now on the trail of some larger, more sinister, conspiracy.
 Amongst such discoveries are crates labelled BPX, which will quickly become the ‘white rabbit’ (i.e. consistent lead) for the rest of the adventure.
+This part of the adventure also concludes with one of the ickiest revelations I’ve read in a role-playing game, and when you throw in the characters suddenly being trapped in Moscow (I won’t spoil why or how these two events occur) you can be assured that I was suitably ‘creeped out’.

-Into the Light is a very brief section which deals with the direct aftermath of the characters arrival in Moscow.
+Into the Light is a very brief section that deals with the direct aftermath of the characters’ arrival in Moscow.
 This is likely the first opportunity the group will have to draw weapons and cause a little mayhem in the adventure, although, equally, they might be a little cautious as to the motivations of the various parties they will encounter here.
 However, once the goals at least of one of these groups are clarified, it becomes obvious that the characters are now deep within Russia with little chance of an immediate return to New York (nor any other place in the US in general!).
-Probably more than a little lost, and with Annya’s trail gone cold, the characters are directed to discover the meaning of the BPX labelled crates.
+Probably more than a little lost, and with Annya’s trail gone cold, the characters are directed to discover the meaning of the BPX-labelled crates.

 This investigation is the subject of the next section, Down Amongst the Dead Men.
-Again this part of the story is quite open, with a number of avenues of exploration available to the players.
-Eventually, all clues lead to one project; the upgrade of Moscow’s underground rail system by the Metro 1 company, and more importantly their work on the former Proletarian Square station.
-Once inside they discover that something very sinister is happening underground and that the abomination that resides within must be destroyed.
-Fortunately for the characters there is plenty of help available to them in their adventures in Moscow: Major Vladimir Samsonov, case officer of the Aliens’ Board (the only government organisation offering any hope of the group returning to America); Zhao Qing, an employee of Metro 1 who has become highly suspicious as to the purpose of its project; and others who help to ensure that players don’t get too lost in this strange new world.
-After the (likely) destruction of the underground station, the characters come to the attention of the city’s controlling committee (which likes to call itself – Committee for the Salvation of the Motherland) the results of which are the subject of the section labelled Steel Angel.
+Again this part of the story is quite open, with many avenues of exploration available to the players.
+Eventually, all these clues point to one project; the upgrade of Moscow’s underground rail system by a company listed as ‘Metro 1’, and more specifically their work on the former Proletarian Square station.
+Once inside they, discover that something very sinister is happening underground and that the abomination that resides within the old station must be destroyed.
+Fortunately for the characters, there is plenty of help available to them, if they play their cards right.
+From Major Vladimir Samsonov, case officer of the Aliens’ Board (a representative of the only government organisation offering any hope of the party ever returning to America) and Zhao Qing, a Metro 1 employee who has become highly suspicious of the company and its goals through to others who will help to ensure that players don’t get too lost in this strange new world.

-With the fate of the characters’ exit visas in the hands of this committee it probably doesn’t come as a surprise that, in return for the appropriate signatures, the group is asked to undertake one further task.
-This mission takes the characters to Kazan (a city politically aligned to Moscow), where it is soon revealed that not only have some 200–odd people disappeared, but reports of werewolves run rampant!
-This portion of the plot is much more linear than those previous, and the characters quickly discover that a Gulag and a powerful Dark Minion are responsible for the rising fear within the city.
-Again, it is up the party to destroy this evil, a task that once more allows the characters to display some military finesse.
-Upon their return to Moscow, they will learn that Samsonov has located Annya, who is currently sedated and in a sanatorium!
-Her release and the entire group’s return to America sees a successful conclusion to the adventure.
+After the (likely) destruction of the Proletarian Square station, the Minion Hunters will come to the attention of the city’s controlling committee (which likes to call itself – Committee for the Salvation of the Motherland) the results of which are the subject of the section labelled Steel Angel.
+With the fate of the characters’ exit visas in the hands of this committee it probably doesn’t come as much of a surprise that, in return for the appropriate signatures, the group is asked to undertake one further mission.
+This task takes the characters to Kazan (a city politically aligned to Moscow), where it is soon revealed that not only have some 200-plus citizens disappeared, but reports of real life werewolves run rampant!
+This portion of the scenario is much more linear than those previously presented, and the Minion Hunters quickly discover that presence of a powerful Dark Minion and the existence of a hidden Gulag are responsible for the rising fear within the city.
+It is therefore up to the party to again act and destroy these threats, fulfilling their side of the bargain with the Committee.
+Upon their eventual return to Moscow, the Hunters might be surprised to learn that their ally Samsonov has located Annya, who is unfortunately sedated in a sanatorium!
+Thankfully, securing the woman’s release is much easier than one might expect and with this success, the entire group can return to America (by much more conventional routes) to a successful conclusion to the adventure.

-Extras
+Supplement Extras

 Into the Light… we’re not in New York any more, Toto!